FLAMEGPU/docs/flamegpu/simulation.rst

 The simplest way to create a new FLAME GPU example project is to copy and modify an existing project, renaming visual studio solution / project files, and modifying the Makefile.

-A python script is provided to simplify this process for you, makeing the required changes.
+A python script is provided to simplify this process for you, making the required changes.
 I.e. to create a new example projected called ``NewExample``, based on the ``EmptyExample`` run the following command.

 .. code-block:: bash